diffpy/diffpy.morph/docs/source/morphpy.rst

 apply: bool
     Apply morphs but do not refine.
-exclude: str
+exclude: list of str
-    Exclude a manipulation from refinement by name.
+    Exclude a manipulations from refinement by name (e.g. exclude=["scale", "stretch"] excludes the scale and stretch morphs).
 scale: float
     Apply scale factor.
 This multiplies the function ordinate by scale.
 stretch: float